Twospotted spider mite (Tetranychus urticae)

 - Proximity to certain crops such as corn, alfalfa, and mint, which tend to harbor mites.

 - Proximity to dusty roads.

 The first is the most important factor.
 In most cases, mite outbreaks in potatoes are an induced problem, brought on by management practices aimed at other pests.

 Biology and life history Spider mites overwinter in leaf litter and other debris on the soil surface.
 Two-spotted spider mite has a very wide host range and in spring colonizes many weeds, crops, and native plants.
-It thrives in hot weather, and can build up large populations rapidly during summer.
+It thrives in hot weather and can build up large populations rapidly during summer.

 Scouting and thresholds Mite management requires early scouting.
 Initial mite infestations can be spotty within fields, making it important to sample for mites in several locations in each field.
 Because mites reproduce better on stressed plants, it is a good idea to check areas of fields that tend to be stressed for some reason (e.g., dry spots, low spots, and edges).
 It is also wise to check the edges of fields nearest to crops likely to harbor mites.
-Try to recognize mite populations before significant damage is noted and certainly before webbing occurs.
-There is no established treatment threshold for spider mites in potatoes, but it is well-known that treatments must be applied early in the infestation process in order to achieve control.
+Try to recognize mite populations before significant damage is noted and certainly before webbing is noticeable.
+There is no established treatment threshold for spider mites in potatoes, but it is well-known that treatments must be applied early in the infestation process to achieve control.

 Management-chemical control: HOME USE